o1-labs/proof-systems/book/src/fundamentals/zkbook_ips.md

 But, at the end of the day, we end up with exactly one proof which summarizes this entire computation.

-That is what **inductive SNARKs** (or in my opinion less evocatively recursive SNARKs, or proof-carrying data) allow us to do: create a single proof certifying the correctness of a big computation that occured in steps, possibly across multiple parties, and possibly with party-local private information.
+That is what **inductive SNARKs** (or in my opinion less evocatively recursive SNARKs, or proof-carrying data) allow us to do: create a single proof certifying the correctness of a big computation that occurred in steps, possibly across multiple parties, and possibly with party-local private information.

 Ok, so what are inductive SNARKs?
 Well, first let's describe precisely the aforementioned class of distributed computations.